OUR ANNUAL TRADITIONS

 The event also serves as the outspoken culmination of the Day of Silence, a day in which participants nationwide take a vow of silence in order to bring awareness to anti-LGBT bullying and harassment in schools.

-2016 TCOM PERFORMANCE: Ever wanted to write your own coming out monologue?
+TCOM IS ON HIATUS.
+Ever wanted to write your own coming out monologue?
 Attend this workshop led by a UCR graduate student and write it out.
 Your monologue might be used in a future performance of the UCR Coming Out Monologues.

 Unique TCOM’s are now performed on college campuses nationwide.
 Bring the program to your campus.